shay-te/core-lib/website/docs/error_handling.md

 ### NotFoundErrorHandler Decorator
-Using the `NotFoundErrorHandler` decorator for raising a `StatusCodeException` which will raise an exception when a desired value is not being returned ar passed to a function.
+Using the `NotFoundErrorHandler` decorator for raising a `StatusCodeException` which will raise an exception when the desired value is not being returned or passed to a function.

 ```python
 class NotFoundErrorHandler(object):